£400,000 Cash and Luxury Haul Seized in Major Raids

-More than £400,000 in cash has been seized alongside 41 luxury watches, two cars and a huge amount of designer goods and artwork after 28 warrants were carried out on Wednesday 23 March 2022.
+Police swooped on suspected crime bosses, snapping up over £400,000 in cash, 41 luxury watches, two cars, and a mountain of designer goods and artwork.
+The haul came after 28 simultaneous warrants were executed on Wednesday 23 March 2022.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.